-Learning and Information Services are committed to helping you to access the information you need whatever your mode of study.
-The following services may be of particular value to part-time students or those studying at a distance.
+We are committed to helping you to access the information you need whatever your mode of study.
+The following information may be of particular value to part-time students or those studying at a distance.
 Please contact us if there are any other ways that we may be able to help you during your studies.

-We recognise that part-time students are not always able to visit the Learning Centres in person so we have dedicated phone, email, and online chat services enabling you to contact us with any queries at a time that suits you.
+We recognise that part-time students are not always able to visit the library in person so we have dedicated phone, email, and online chat services enabling you to contact us with any queries at a time that suits you.

-The ASSIST service allows you to chat online with LIS staff about any aspect of using Learning Centres or finding information for your assignments.
+The ASSIST service allows you to chat online with library staff about any aspect of using library services or finding information for your assignments.
 After your chat has finished you will be sent an email transcript of the conversation so you can follow up any links or other information provided during the chat.

 View Contact Us for full details of these services and operating times.

-If you are travelling some distance from the University we are happy to check the online catalogue for availability of any urgently required texts.
-We will also reserve items for you if required.
-Please telephone Learning Centre Direct to obtain this assistance.
+We are happy to check the LibrarySearch catalogue for availability of any texts and will also request items for you if required.
+Please telephone us on 01902 321333 (or 0845 408 1631) to obtain this assistance.

-Part-time students are often allowed to borrow materials from other University Libraries which may be closer to where you live or work.
-View Using Other Libraries for more details of the borrower schemes available to you.
+Part-time students are often allowed to borrow materials from other university libraries which may be closer to where you live or work under the SCONUL scheme.
+See Using Other Libraries for more details.

 Take advantage of the extensive online library that is available to you wherever you are studying.
 Many of our online databases provide full text journal articles and electronic books that you can view online from any computer with internet access.
 See the Resources pages for more details.